 - The personal attributes of John like his Name, Email, Mobile phone, Twitter profile, LinkedIn profile, etc.

 - The attributes of John while working at Acme that includes Company name, Title/Designation, Office phone, Manager, etc.

 - The attributes of John associated to a Relationship at Acme like a project implementation or business unit.
 In this scenario, the attributes are like Role, etc.

 The above three categories of attributes are stored in the Person object model in the following three Gainsight objects:

 - Relationship Person

-For more information on the Gainsight Person object model, refer Gainsight Person Object Model.
+For more information on the Gainsight Person object model, refer to the Gainsight Person Object Model article.